top of page

 • Practicing silence

-• Daily art projects.
+• Daily art projects and process art

 • An art show in the spring showcasing the children's work!